farlee2121/DevEssentialsBlog/content/draft/2023-05-08-Event-driven-for-domain-modeling.md

     | Order Cancel Failed
 ```

-Then, start asking what each of those inputs and outputs include.
-Stub out for child types until you've reached the bottom or decided enough detail has been covered.
+Then, start asking what data each of those inputs and outputs include.
+Stub out child types until you've reached the bottom or decided enough detail has been covered.

 All of this communicated in some semi-formal language to balance readability with enough clarity to expose gaps in understanding.

 ```